-- A new appraisal is required. - The maximum loan may include the principal and interest balance of the existing loan and reasonable and customary closing costs up to the new appraised value.
+- A new appraisal is required. - The maximum loan may include the principal and interest balance of the existing loan, and reasonable and customary closing costs up to the new appraised value.
 The appraised value may only be exceeded by the amount of the financed up-front guarantee fee. - Direct loan borrowers can refinance or defer the amount of subsidy recapture due.
 Borrowers choosing to refinance subsidy recapture may be eligible for a discount on the amount that is due.
 Borrowers that do not refinance subsidy recapture will be required to enter into a second lien securing that amount and are not eligible for a discount. - Additional borrowers may be added to the new guaranteed loan.
-Existing borrowers on the current mortgage note may be removed when one of the original borrowers remains on the refinanced loan. - The existing loan must have closed at least 180 days prior to submission to the Agency and have a mortgage payment history which must not reflect a delinquency greater than 30 days within the previous 180-day period. - The borrower must meet credit requirements as outlined in Chapter 10 of this Handbook. - Lenders may request a debt ratio waiver when strong compensating factors in accordance with Chapter 11 are documented.
+Existing borrowers on the current mortgage note may be removed when one of the original borrowers remains on the refinanced loan. - The existing loan must have closed 180 days prior to submission to the Agency and have a mortgage payment history which must not reflect a delinquency greater than 30 days within the previous 180-day period. - The existing loan must have closed 12 months prior to the Agency's receipt of a Conditional Commitment request and have a mortgage payment history which must not reflect a delinquency equal to or greater than 30 days within the previous 180-day period.

-• The Guaranteed Underwriting System (GUS) may be utilized to underwrite the non-streamlined refinance.
+- The borrower must meet credit requirements as outlined in Chapter 10 of this Handbook. - Lenders may request a debt ratio waiver when strong compensating factors in accordance with Chapter 11 are documented. - The Guaranteed Underwriting System (GUS) may be utilized to underwrite the non-streamlined refinance.